-Earlier this summer, I had the absolute pleasure of joining a Zoom book club meeting to answer questions from readers who had just finished A Fallen Hero.
+Earlier this summer, I had the pleasure of joining a Zoom book club meeting to answer questions from readers who had just finished A Fallen Hero.
 One question truly intrigued me:

 “In this universe, both humans and ghosts belong to violent, patriarchal societies.
 Women (so far) are on the sidelines without much real power, subservient to men.
 They are in charge of smaller spheres, but not the largest.
 Indeed, their power lies in behaving like men, hunting and killing the ghost race.
-Violence, or the threat of violence is ever-present.
-We see glimmers of nurturing, kindness and understanding in Doc, but she is the exception.
-What should young, female readers understand from observing these characters?
+Violence, or the threat of violence, is ever-present.
+We see glimmers of nurturing, kindness, and understanding in Doc, but she is the exception.
+What should young female readers understand from observing these characters?
 Will there be movement toward a more compassionate and peaceful resolution to the differences between the two realms?”

 There’s a lot to unpack there!
 Let me start by stepping back and taking a critical look at our current society from the perspective of a young American woman.
 Although women have indeed made great strides forward, we do still live in a patriarchal world.
 Women have a steeper hill to climb to reach top positions and earn the respect of their male colleagues and clients, and we also see many more men occupying powerful roles in the military, in Congress, even as CEOs.
-In 2020, despite a record-high number of Fortune 500 women CEOs, the ratio of companies run by a man in comparison to those run by a woman are 13:1 in the United States.
+In 2020, despite a record-high number of Fortune 500 women CEOs, the ratio of companies run by a man in comparison to those run by a woman is 13:1 in the United States.
 And unfortunately, COVID-19 has caused women to be cast out of the workforce at a much higher rate than men, potentially setting our progress back even further.

 A reader once proclaimed that Madison was her favorite character because she’s strong and confident, but flawed, and therefore relatable.
 She isn’t Wonder Woman, but she is a leader to look up to.
 And yet, while Madison may be the primary force to reckon with in Phantom Heights, she isn’t the only strong woman holding the society together.